-Status Non-executive director

-First elected to the Board of Directors May 29, 2015

-Year of birth 1972

-Nationality Russian Federation

-1995: He graduated from Lomonosov Moscow State University with a degree in economic cybernetics and a qualification as a mathematical economist

-2001: He graduated from Lomonosov Moscow State University with a degree in law and a qualification as a lawyer

-2004 until present: CEO of CJSC Leader (a pension fund asset management company) (primary place of employment)

-Membership on the boards of directors (supervisory boards) of other organizations
+Anatoly Gavrilenko

-Member of the Board of Directors of CJSC Leader, JSC Gazprombank, PJSC GAZKON, PJSC GAZ-Service, PJSC Moscow United Electric Grid Company, PJSC GAZ-Tek, JSC NPF GAZFOND Pension Savings, JSC Gazprombank-Fund Private Pension Fund, JSC GAZFOND Private Pension Fund, and JSC NPF Almaznaya Osen

-Share ownership He does not own shares in PJSC Inter RAO and and transactions did not conclude any transactions with shares in the reporting year
+Status Non-executive director First elected to the Board of Directors May 29, 2015 Year of birth 1972 Nationality Russian Federation Education 1995: He graduated from Lomonosov Moscow State University with a degree in economic cybernetics and a qualification as a mathematical economist 2001: He graduated from Lomonosov Moscow State University with a degree in law and a qualification as a lawyer Positions held over the last five years 2004 until present: CEO of CJSC Leader (a pension fund asset management company) (primary place of employment) • Member of the Board of Directors of CJSC Leader, JSC Gazprombank, PJSC GAZKON, PJSC GAZ-Service, PJSC Moscow United Electric Grid Company, PJSC GAZ-Tek, JSC NPF GAZFOND Pension Savings, JSC Gazprombank-Fund Private Pension Fund, JSC GAZFOND Private Pension Fund, and JSC NPF Almaznaya Osen Share ownership and transactions He does not own shares in PJSC Inter RAO and did not conclude any transactions with shares in the reporting year

+Boris Kovalchuk
-Status Executive director

-First elected to the Board of Directors June 25, 2009

-Year of birth 1977

-Nationality Russian Federation

-1999: He graduated from St. Petersburg State University with a degree in law and a qualification as a lawyer

-2010 until present: Chairman of the PJSC Inter RAO Management Board and CEO of PJSC Inter RAO from May 20, 2019 (per his employment contract his term in office runs until June 25, 2025; date of entry into office - June 26, 2020)

-2010 until present: Member of the Management Board of the Russian Union of Industrialists and Entrepreneurs All-Russian Association of Employers and the Russian Union of Industrialists and Entrepreneurs All-Russian Public Organization

-2018 until present: CEO of JSC Inter RAO Capital 2018-2019: CEO of JSC Sever

-Membership on the boards of directors (supervisory boards) of other organizations

-Member of the Boards of Directors (Supervisory Boards) of JSC Inter RAO Capital, LLC Professional Hockey Club CSKA, JSC All-Russian Regional Development Bank, the Digital Energy Association of Industry Digital Development Organizations, and RIG RESEARCH PTE.
-LTD
+Status Executive director First elected to the Board of Directors June 25, 2009 Year of birth 1977 Nationality Russian Federation Education 1999: He graduated from St. Petersburg State University with a degree in law and a qualification as a lawyer Positions held over the last five years of PJSC Inter Rao from May 20, 2019 (per his employment contract his term in office runs until June 25, 2025; date of entry into office - 26 June 2020) 2010 until present: Member of the Management Board of the Russian Union of Industrialists and Entrepreneurs All-Russian Association of Employers and the Russian Union of Industrialists and Entrepreneurs All-Russian Public Organization 2018 until present: CEO of JSC Inter RAO Capital 2018-2019: CEO of JSC Sever Membership on the boards of directors (supervisory boards) of other organizations LLC Professional Hockey Club CSKA, JSC All-Russian Regional Development Bank, the Digital Energy Association of Industry Digital Development Organizations,

-- 2019: He was awarded the Order of Alexander Nevsky - 2017: He was awarded the Certificate of Honor of JSC SO UES - 2017: He was awarded the first-class Medal of the Ministry of Energy of the Russian Federation 'For Merit in the Development of the Fuel and Energy Sector' - 2015: He was awarded the Silver Medal 'For Collaboration' (by the Ministry of Justice of the Russian Federation) - 2014: He was awarded the merit badge '10 Years of the Federal Tariff Service' - 2014: He was awarded a commemorative medal and the State Award 'Order of Friendship' for his invaluable contribution to preparing for and holding the 2014 Winter Olympics and Winter Paralympics in Sochi - 2012: He was awarded the State Award 'Order of Honor' - 2011: He was awarded the title 'Honorary Power Engineer'
+Awards: 2019: He was awarded the Order of Alexander Nevsky 2017: He was awarded the Certificate of Honor of JSC SO UES 2017: He was awarded the first-class Medal of the Ministry of Energy of the Russian Federation 'For Merit in the Development of the Fuel and Energy Sector' 2015: He was awarded the Silver Medal 'For Collaboration' (by the Ministry of Justice of the Russian Federation) 2014: He was awarded the merit badge '10 Years of the Federal Tariff Service' 2014: He was awarded a commemorative medal and the State Award 'Order of Friendship' for his invaluable contribution to preparing for and holding the 2014 Winter Olympics and Winter Paralympics in Sochi 2012: He was awarded the State Award 'Order of Honor' 2011: He was awarded the title 'Honorary Power Engineer' Share ownership and transactions He does not own shares in PJSC Inter RAO and did not conclude any transactions with shares in the reporting year.